 ODU Library Instruction Services contributes to the by helping to advance and scholarship and to foster effective learning experiences for Ohio Dominican University community.

-Instruction Services are available to all faculty and instructors at Ohio Dominican University in all undergraduate and graduate programs, including LEAD and distance learning degree programs.
+Instruction Services are available to all faculty and instructors at Ohio Dominican University in all undergraduate and graduate programs, including Adult Continuing Education and online degree programs.

 We offer the following course-integrated and assignment-integrated options: